boltlabs-inc/zip-spec/zip-bolt-support.rst

 Abstract
 ========

-This proposal specifies three possible approaches for integrating the blind off-chain lightweight transaction (Bolt) protocol [#bolt-paper] into Zcash.
+This proposal specifies three possible approaches for integrating the blind off-chain lightweight transaction (Bolt) protocol [#bolt-paper]_ into Zcash.

 Motivation
 ==========

-Layer 2 protocols like Lightning enable scalable payments for Bitcoin.
-This proposal specifies an integration of a privacy-preserving layer 2 protocol on top of Zcash via the Bolt protocol [#bolt-paper]_.
+Layer 2 protocols like Lightning enable scalable payments for Bitcoin but lack the mechanisms to provide strong privacy guarantees on the payment network.
+Zcash offers private transactions but currently lacks features that would enable a lightning-style payment channel.
+This proposal specifies an integration of the Bolt privacy-preserving Lightning protocol on top of Zcash [#bolt-paper]_.

 Specification
 =============

-This specification details two potential approaches to integrating the features of Bolt into Zcash and depends on a ZIP that introduces Whitelisted Transparent Programs (WTPs) [#wtp-programs]_ to enable restricted non-private scripting for shielded transactions.
+This specification details two potential approaches to integrating the features of Bolt into Zcash and depends on a ZIP that introduces Whitelisted Transparent Programs (WTPs) [#wtp-programs]_.
+WTPs are a necessary ingredient to enable a limited form of non-private scripting for shielded transactions.

 1. General requirements for Bolt protocol
 --------------------------